ChristopherChifor/nfl-viewer-raycast-extension/README.md

 # NFL Viewer

-NFL Viewer will display the NFL live schedule
+NFL Viewer will display the NFL live schedule as a Raycast Extension